roessland/most-beloved-go-crud-api/README.md

 - "DB name same as application name" use-case is very common.
 Show error message before I submit the form.
-- Provide a nice way to enable running migrations as part of deployment, instead of during process startup, to enable
+- Provide a nice way to enable running migrations as part of deployment, instead of during process startup, or from my local machine.
+Alternatively a method to control the deployment via GitHub Actions, so that the application isn't deployed until the migration is done.

 ## Backlog
 - Add rest of the handlers